apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/docker.en.md

 Answer: please make sure the designated PostgreSQL's IP in `/${your_work_dir}/conf/config-xxx.yaml` configuration is accessible to Docker container.

-Question 3：How to start ShardingSphere-Proxy whose backend databases are MySQL.
+Question 3：How to start ShardingSphere-Proxy whose backend databases are MySQL or openGauss.

-Answer：Volume the directory where `mysql-connector.jar` stores to `/opt/shardingsphere-proxy/ext-lib`.
+Answer：Mount the directory where `mysql-connector.jar` or `opengauss-jdbc.jar` stores to `/opt/shardingsphere-proxy/ext-lib`.

 Question 4：How to import user-defined sharding strategy？